 We have had a membership fee ceiling in use since the beginning of 2022.
 The membership fee ceiling is EUR 600 a year.
 If the total amount of your membership fees exceeds the membership fee ceiling, you still must pay your membership fee as usual.
 Within the following year, we will refund the amount that exceeds the membership fee ceiling to the member.

-The 2023 membership fees that exceed the membership fee ceiling will be automatically refunded to members who have a bank account number saved in their membership information by 20 March 2024.
-The refund will be automatically paid in April 2024.
+The 2023 membership fees that exceeded the membership fee ceiling have been automatically refunded to members who have had a bank account number saved in their membership information by 8 April 2024.

 When am I exempted from paying the trade union membership fee?